This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 The brand is reliable but not necessarily the most affordable.

-O2 UK offers pay-as-you-go bundles for up to £36, which includes unlimited data.
+O2 UK offers one of the best pay as you go UK bundles for up to £30, which includes 100GB of data.
 But unless you’re streaming YouTube videos instead of ticking off your London bucket list, this package may be overkill.
 With this in mind, I’d recommend the entry-level deal.

 - Unlimited minutes